-Keeping kids clean is no easy task, especially when you’re out on the town going shopping, playing at public spaces, getting dirty in nature, and just living your every day life.
+Keeping kids clean is no easy task, especially when you're out on the town going shopping, playing in public spaces, getting dirty in nature, and just living your everyday life.

 Yes, these times seem to see some crazy flu statistics, and calls to action from health professionals including the CDC about hygiene and wiping frequently touched surfaces.
 Many recommend disinfectant wipes because they're convenient to keep on hand and use, which would in theory encourage more people to be wiping surfaces.